r-lmr/lmrdashboard/README.md

 ```

 #### docker-compose
 Instead of explicit containers, the `docker-compose.yml` file can be used.
+This also includes the database.
 ```sh
 docker-compose up -d
 docker-compose logs -f